Global Operations & Outsourcing < 1 min read

 Outsourcing converts many of these fixed costs into variable costs.
 Instead of paying for full-time staff, companies pay only for the services they need, when they need them.
 This flexibility creates more room in the budget to invest in critical areas such as product development, market expansion, or sales initiatives.

-For instance, instead of building an in-house accounting department, a business can outsource bookkeeping and compliance.
-This not only saves money but also ensures access to professionals who stay updated with regulations and industry standards.
+Example: Rather than building an in-house accounting department, a company can outsource bookkeeping and compliance.
+This not only saves money but also ensures access to professionals who stay updated with the latest tax laws, reporting standards, and industry regulations.

 Scalability and Flexibility